The plan for corporate domination of Americans

 The U. S. Chamber of Commerce is not part of our government – it is a private organization that represents the interests of big business and it is one of the largest lobbying groups in the country.
 They claim to represent the interests of all business; all the way down to Earl’s Eggplant Emporium, but this is just as misleading as their awesome name.
 The focus of the Chamber is to covertly push the agenda of the largest industries and corporations.
 That agenda of course is protecting their unquenchable thirst for maximized profit without regard to how it is attained or who gets hurt.
 Much of the funding that pours into the Chamber often comes from anonymous donations through industry organizations and so-called “social welfare” groups – and that funding gets results.
 These donations are used by the Chamber to protect the tobacco industry, cast doubt on climate change, mislead us on health care, and weaken laws that protect consumers.
 No wonder donors prefer to be anonymous.

 The Chamber has been protecting the turf of Corporate America since 1912 and they certainly noticed the tides slowly shifting against them during the middle part of the 20th century.
-The government’s dabbling with protecting the environment, workers, and consumers was contrary to the profit and power agenda of the predator elite.
+The government’s dabbling with protecting the environment, workers, and consumers was contrary to the profit and power agenda of the corporate class.
 The Chamber knew something had to be done about this but it is difficult to stop the momentum, especially when it is driven by the masses and supported by their government.
 How does one fight against protecting the planet, workers, and consumers without looking like a grade-A Asshole?

 The Chamber had to figure out how to reverse 40 years of peon progress, restore the mojo of Corporate America, and take the United States of America all the way back to the Gilded Age.
 But who could come up with such an ambitious plan?
 Was there an evil genius out there that could devise a plan to secretly redirect the future of America?